pyconll/pyconll/docs/pyconll/util.rst

 util
 ===================================

-This is module that provides some useful functionality on top of pyconll.
-This adds logic on top of the API layer rather than extending it.
-Right now this module is pretty sparse, but it can be easiy extended as demand arises.
+This module provides additional, common methods that build off of the API layer.
+This module simply adds logic, rather than extending the API.
+Right now this module is pretty sparse, but will be extended as needed.

 API